| |

 What happened to the Temple of Artemis?

-The Temple of Artemis went through several phases of destruction and reconstruction before ultimately being completely destroyed.
-Here’s a timeline of what happened to the temple:
+The Temple of Artemis went through many cycles of destruction and rebuilding before being completely lost to time.
+Here’s a timeline of its history:

-1. The first temple, known as the Archaic Temple, was constructed around 550 BCE.
-It stood for about 200 years before being destroyed by a flood in the 7th century BCE.
+550 BCE: The first temple, called the Archaic Temple, was built.
+It stood for about 200 years before a flood destroyed it in the 7th century BCE.

-2. The temple was rebuilt on a larger scale during the 6th century BCE.
-This version, known as the Classical Temple, was more magnificent and became one of the Seven Wonders of the Ancient World.
+6th Century BCE: The temple was rebuilt on a grander scale, becoming the Classical Temple.
+This version was so magnificent it was named one of the Seven Wonders of the Ancient World.

-3. In 356 BCE, a man named Herostratus set fire to the temple in an act of arson.
-It is believed that he did so to gain notoriety.
-This fire caused significant damage to the temple.
+356 BCE: A man named Herostratus set fire to the temple to gain fame.
+This act caused significant damage.

-4. Alexander the Great, who greatly admired the temple, offered to finance its restoration.
-However, the Ephesians declined the offer, as they believed the temple should remain a monument to its own destruction.
+Alexander the Great: He admired the temple and offered to fund its restoration.
+However, the Ephesians declined, believing the temple should remain as a symbol of its own destruction.

-6. The temple survived for a few more centuries but faced further destruction due to invasions and earthquakes.
+Later Years: The temple survived for centuries but was eventually destroyed by invasions and earthquakes.
 By the 5th century CE, it was in ruins.

-7. Over time, the remaining stones of the temple were repurposed and used in the construction of other buildings in the area.
+Aftermath: Over time, the remaining stones were reused to build other structures in the area.

 7 wonders of the world